robertogonzalva/robertogonzalva/README.md

 ## 👋 Hi!

 I'm a Junior Developer.
-I will work in frontend and backend projects to improve my Full-Stack skills.
+I will be working in frontend and backend projects to improve my Full-Stack skills.

 - **👀 I'm interested** in some projects how API's, design-development, UX, DX, SEO...
 And similar projects to everything that competes with web technology.